 Sunny Spring Day Hooray: Day Trips for the Spring

-What better way to spend a sunny day but a day outdoors.
+What better way to spend a sunny day than a day outdoors?
 Pack a picnic basket and head to nearby state parks and nature centers.

 Picnic with A View

 The Upstate is known for its waterfalls so why not show the kids the sites?

 Cedar Falls Park

 Near Fountain Inn, there’s the distant relative of the Reedy Falls called Cedar Falls Park.
 If you’re lucky you might be able to spot a couple of snapping turtles basking on the flat rocks.

 Dupont State Forest

 Cedar Falls not tall enough?
 Drive to DuPont State Forest to see the aptly named High Falls or any of the other several waterfalls in the forest.
 Trails are easy but usually crowded.

 Not big on waterfalls and just want some nice views and nature?
 There’s always Paris Mountain, a local favorite that is great for hiking, kayaking and just sitting and lazing about by the lake.